Why does difference matter?

 - explore different lives and cultures in their richness and complexity in a spirit of seeking out the common good;

 - consider how living, performing, and expressing difference makes possible community and inclusion as well as discrimination and exclusion;

-- Reflect upon the social inequalities historically produced and patterned along some lines of difference;
+- recognize that social inequalities are historically produced and patterned along lines of difference; and

 - understand how dynamics of power shape the ways that difference works in the world.